thoddi/puffElement/README.md

 #### propertyName

-You can use the `propertyName` property to mark the a child element as something you would like to have easy access to later.
+You can use the `propertyName` property to mark a child element as something you would like to have easy access to later.
 The element will have the `data-puff-property-name` attribute and a reference to that HTMLElement will be added to the `properties` object of the parent PuffElement.

 ```
 let el = new PuffElement({